Nihilism: Skepticism

 While relativist versions of epistemological nihilism allow that knowledge exists relative to a perspective, skeptic versions deny the existence of knowledge in general.
 (Note: Some philosophers, such as Karen L. Carr, distinguish epistemological nihilism from skepticism and relativism.
 According to this interpretation, skepticism and relativism imply uncertainty about the existence of knowledge and objectivity, recommending the suspension of judgment.
 Epistemological nihilism, by contrast, firmly asserts that knowledge or objectivity do not exist.)
 Also called radical skepticism, this view argues that there is no foundation or justification of knowledge claims.
 Unlike more moderate forms of skepticism, it questions even the most reasonable knowledge claims grounded in basic common sense.
 A closely related form of epistemological nihilism, sometimes called alethiological nihilism, centers on truth rather than knowledge, stating that truth does not exist.

 One argument in favor of radical skepticism asserts that absolute certainty is required for knowledge.
 It attempts to show that doubt can never be fully expelled.
 For example, the dream argument, suggested by philosophers such as René Descartes, points out that, while dreaming, people usually cannot distinguish between dream and reality.
 Based on this observation, it argues that there is no knowledge since an individual can never be certain that they are not currently dreaming.
 A related approach, inspired by Roderick Chisholm, asserts that a criterion or a standard of evaluation is required to judge what counts as knowledge.
 It holds that knowledge is impossible because people cannot have this criterion without prior knowledge, meaning that knowledge and its criterion cannot be established independently, as each relies on the other, similar to the chicken-or-the-egg problem.
 (Note: Agrippa's trilemma presents a similar conundrum for the existence of knowledge.)

-Despite these arguments, radical skepticism is a rare position, accepted only by few philosophers and challenged by many criticisms.
+Despite these arguments, radical skepticism is a rare position, accepted only by a few philosophers and challenged by many criticisms.
 Its main influence stems from attempts by non-skeptical philosophers to prove that their theories overcome the challenge of skepticism.
 Some objections state that radical skepticism is incoherent or self-refuting.
 For example, if there is no knowledge then skeptics cannot know that there is no knowledge, making it questionable why anyone should believe their theories.
 Another counterargument is that common sense gives stronger support for the existence of knowledge than the abstract arguments used to defend skepticism.

 Epistemological nihilism can lead to other forms of nihilism.
 For instance, the inability to discern the meaning of life can lead to the conclusion that there is no such meaning, resulting in existential nihilism.
 Moral skepticism, the view that there is no moral knowledge, can have a similar effect: the incapacity to distinguish right from wrong behavior can lead to the rejection of moral facts.
 Some theorists associate epistemological nihilism primarily with moral skepticism.